Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Although it is already illegal to sell and promote grey phones in the market, there is still a huge market for such grey phones in Nepal.
 And it is also very easily available in the market, that the shops fell without any fear.

 Now that the regulator has started this IMEI registration, they will make the illegal phones not operational to the mobile network in Nepal.
 It will take some time to stop those mobile phones from working with Nepali telecom operators.
 For now, NTA is using a manual workflow to handle the database system with that of telcos like Ntc, Ncell, Smart cell.
-But later, they will have a full-fledged system for the phone database system with the upcoming MDMS (Mobile Device Management System).
+Recently, NTA has also made a soft launch of the MDMS (Mobile Device Management system) in Nepal from Bhadra 30, 2079.
+But later, they will have a full-fledged system for the phone database system with the MDMS.

 To launch or sell a phone officially requires registering IMEI in NTA.
 Million of phones have been registered till now in NTA.
 People can also register for their devices (brought from other countries).
-Now, NTA is going to stop the unregistered phones to work with Nepal’s Mobile network, by providing some timeline.
+Now, NTA is going to stop the unregistered phones to work with Nepal’s Mobile network.
 The mobile phones, brought using official channels (the authorized ones), can only connect to the mobile network.
-This will be a big encouragement to all those firms, companies who sell their mobile officially.
+This will be a big encouragement to all those firms, and companies who sell their mobile officially.
 Ultimately, this will shut down the whole grey market.

 If you are a mobile phone importer or individual, you can register your phone by going to NTA’s portal.
-Here are the steps to register IMEI phones online in Nepal.
+Here are the steps to register IMEI phones online in Nepal for individual users.

 You can even track or block your already registered phones through this portal.

-NTA has already decided to make the IMEI registration mandatory, either through phone importers or individuals.
+NTA has already decided to make IMEI registration mandatory, either through phone importers or individuals.
 IMEI is a unique identifier of a handset, which is used to identify a phone globally.
-It is also used by phone companies, telecom operators, government for several purposes.
-Customers also need to save this IMEI number which can be used to track the phone if lost/stolen.
-You can also find this IMEI number of your phone by dialing *#06# or also in the cover box of your phone.
+Phone companies, telecom operators, and government use the phone IMEI for several purposes.
+You also need to save this IMEI number to track the phone if lost/stolen.
+You can also find this IMEI number on your phone by dialing *#06# or also in the cover box of your phone.

-To check your phone IMEI whether it is an official one or already registered at NTA, follow the steps below.
+To check your phone IMEI whether is an official one or already registered at NTA, follow the steps below.
+NTA has now disabled the previously available “Know your device portal”.
+But you can use the same registration portal to check your phone registration information at NTA MDMS.

 Although NTA will start this process, it would not be possible if the telecom operators block those illegal phones from operating in their mobile network.
 So, this database that resides at NTA, should be synchronous with what the telecom operators have.
 Also, they should be able to block it as per the requirement or customers complain about stolen or lost phones.

 As the phones are huge in number, they should do it through some automatic process instead of manual.
-This will happen with the MDMS project that NTA is working on now.
+This shall happen with the NTA’s MDMS project.
 The centralized EIR will maintain the database at NTA with the customer/Importer and also maintain control within the EIR of the operators.
 So, it will be advantageous to register, track, query, and block those phones through IMEI easily.
 Also Read.
 Registration of IMEI by EIR system and its advantages.

-Tell us if you are able to register your phone IMEI at the NTA portal?
-Please put your comments for the upcoming MDMS system that will block grey phones from working in Nepal.
+Tell us if you are able to register your phone IMEI at the NTA portal.
+Please put your comments on the MDMS system that will block grey phones from working in Nepal.

 Comments are closed.